EbsaTeklu/documentation/docusaurus/docs/user-docs/intro.md

 sidebar_label: Welcome!
 ---

 # Welcome to the Strapi User Guide!
+Test

 This user guide contains the functional documentation related to all features available in the admin panel of your Strapi application.